istevenful/Fragmented-Memories/README.md

 * Core Game Mechanics: Platforming, reading story text, attacking enemies
 * Goals: To reach the end and figure out how you got to this strange place
-* Controls: Based controls used for movement, alt key used for attack
+* Controls: Basic controls used for movement, alt key used for attack

 # Main Roles #